 I dehydrate quickly.
 I’m not sure what causes it from a physical standpoint, I just know that if I don’t keep sipping at fluids throughout the day, I start to feel sick.
 But I never have to walk farther than to the kitchen to get clean, pure water.
 It’s treated, filtered, cold, and crisp.
-But in South Asia, simply finding water that won’t cause your children to get sick—or worse—is a daily struggle.
+I know that I and many others that live around me have flowmeters from sites similar to flowmeters.com that help us to keep track of our water.
+But in South Asia, simply finding water that won’t cause your children to get sick-or worse-is a daily struggle.

 Sometimes the struggle to find safe water is due to drought.
 When the rain does not come, there is nothing to replenish the water supplies.
 Other times the struggle is the result of a natural disaster that has polluted the water.
 Still other times it is due to Christian persecution.